-When I got home, I bought a copy of Anthony Burton’s ‘The Cumbria Way‘ (now out of print) and less than two months later, in early January 2008, I was tramping the first half from Ulverston to Borrowdale.
-At the time, I thought the Cumbria Way hurried through the Lake District too quickly.
+When I got home, I bought a copy of Anthony Burton’s ‘The Cumbria Way‘ (now out of print) and less than two months later, in early January 2008, I was tramping the first half of the path from Ulverston to Borrowdale.
+At the time, and having studied the route, I thought the Cumbria Way hurried through the Lake District too quickly.
 To be fair, and as Mr Burton points out, this is The Cumbria Way and not The Lake District Way but even so the route doesn’t hang about in the heart of the Lakes.
-Rather than follow the path all the way to Carlisle, I left it behind in Borrowdale, turned east towards Patterdale and climbed some fells.
-Two years later I walked the Carlisle to Langdale section as part of a longer walk; again leaving the CW before it scurried out of the central Lakes on its way to Morecambe Bay.
+Rather than follow the path to the finish at Carlisle, I left it behind in Borrowdale, turned east towards Patterdale and climbed some fells.
+Two years later I walked the remaining half southwards as part of a longer walk; leaving the CW in Langdale before it scurried out of the central Lakes on its way to Morecambe Bay.

 In March 2014 I spent five glorious days completing the walk.
-Here’s a day by day account of my walk (the first section of a route that would eventually carry me to Berwick-upon Tweed).
+Here’s a day by day account of my walk (the first section of A Walk Across Northern England which would carry me all the way to Berwick-upon Tweed).